falcosecurity/community/.github/ISSUE_TEMPLATE/discuss_issue.md

 <!--
 Give some details on what you want to discuss, add any links you think might be useful for those that will come and upvote this for discussion for the next community call.
-If you want to open a debugging hours request please don't forget to also indicate your availability!
 -->